collaboratopia/collaborafolio/private/README.md

 ## 🛡️ License

-LinkFree is licensed under the GPL V3.0 License - see the [LICENSE](LICENSE) file for details.
+Collaborafolio is licensed under the GPL V3.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🧰 Contributing